Contourdynamics/smartcommunication/README.md

 1.9- DIRECTORY-  Module lets you manage internal and external Contacts which can be utilized in communications.

-1.10- Enterprise Mobility Management
+1.10- ENTERPRISE MOBILITY MANAGEMENT

-1.11- Mobile Application Management
+1.11- MOBILE APPLICATION MANAGEMENT

 2. SCS SERVICES DESIGNERS:
 ============